titaneric/date-repetition/README.md

 ## Remark

- - For me, this project is more like the practice than the library.
+ - For me, this project is more like practice than library.

- - This project is the part of my other project, and I will release it soon.
+   Just leave a note for keeping the experience.

+   Practice to learn

+    - Airbnb coding style
+    - ES6 Generator feature
+    - fundamental Jest for unit test
+    - Travis for CI/CD
+    - Wrap a npm package
+    - Some elementary knowledge for webpack, babel and npm
+    - Write documents